docwho2/java-chime-voicesdk-sma/README.md

 ## Example Flow Application

-The [Example Flow](Examples/src/main/java/cloud/cleo/chimesma/examples/actions/ExampleFlow.java) excercises a number of the Actions provided by the Chime SDK.
-The Connect use case above is also incoporated into the Demo app.
+The [Example Flow](Examples/src/main/java/cloud/cleo/chimesma/examples/actions/ExampleFlow.java) exercises several Actions provided by the Chime SDK.
+The Connect use case mentioned above is also incorporated into the Demo app.

 ### High Level Components